mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 where $$ G $$ is the size of an outside grant and $$ p $$ is an index for the open source project.
 A [calculator for NQF](https://wtfisqf.com/) is available with [source code](https://github.com/anish-agnihotri/quadratic-funding).
 This formulation guarantees that the deficit of the mechanism is exactly $$ D_{NQF} = G $$.
 This is a desirable property because it ensures that the round never goes over budget and that all of $$ G $$ is used.
 However, this model is not ideal.
 In the next section, I'll show a better way.

-**NQF lacks the desirable properties of QF and CQF.** It is a completely different mechanism.
+**NQF lacks the desirable properties of QF and CQF.** It not not efficient.
+It is a completely different mechanism.

 The first thing to note is that a private good still gets a subsidy under NQF.
 Under VCG, QF, and CQF, any project with one contributor gets no subsidy.
 You can see in the equation above that this is not true for NQF because the subsidy for each project